valkey-io/valkey-doc/docs/manual/keyspace-notifications.md

 * All the keys receiving an LPUSH operation.
 * All the keys expiring in the database 0.

-Note: Redis Pub/Sub is *fire and forget* that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.
+Note: Valkey Pub/Sub is *fire and forget* that is, if your Pub/Sub client disconnects, and reconnects later, all the events delivered during the time the client was disconnected are lost.

 ### Type of events

-Keyspace notifications are implemented by sending two distinct types of events for every operation affecting the Redis data space.
+Keyspace notifications are implemented by sending two distinct types of events for every operation affecting the Valkey data space.
 For instance a `DEL` operation targeting the key named `mykey` in database `0` will trigger the delivering of two messages, exactly equivalent to the following two `PUBLISH` commands: